 Mr T Angus P7 Transition

 Mr A Connell Family Learning

-Mrs G Ramsey S6, UCAS overview

 Miss E Roden DYW

 PASTORAL ENTITLEMENT

 The school has an agreed Pastoral Entitlement for its pupils.
 This clearly states the support and help which pupils can expect from the school.